Coppin State University Summer Youth Dance Program Africa, Hip Hop, Jazz, Modern, Pilates, Yoga and more!

 Tap Dance: Royal blue leotard, black jazz pants, black tap shoes.

 Note: All hair must be pulled back securely away from the face for ALL classes.
+No jewelry except stud earrings.

 Email Notifications: The School frequently sends information by email about upcoming events at the school.
 Be sure to list your email address clearly on your registration form so that we can keep you informed and updated during the year.
 Contact the dance office if you have not received "welcome to the program" email confirming your address.